 If your bond hearing is scheduled for a different date, the court will schedule it as soon as possible.
 Unlike your immigration proceeding, your bond hearing is less formal and not recorded.
 Moreover, the evidence submitted in your bond hearing is considered separate from the evidence and record of your immigration court proceeding.

-In rare cases, the Immigration Judge may also allow detainees to request bond by telephone.
+In rare cases, the Immigration Judge might also allow detainees to request bond by telephone.
 You can find the phone numbers for each Immigration Court at www.justice.gov/eoir.

 If you are not prepared to move forward with your bond hearing right away, simply inform the judge that you need more time to gather evidence, and the judge will probably grant your request.

 Only in very limited circumstances can you request a second bond hearing.
-In order to do so, you must show that your circumstances have changed significantly since the judge’s last decision.
+In order to do so, you would need to show that your circumstances changed significantly since the immigration judge's last decision.
 This request can be submitted only in writing.